O'Callaghan, Sean (K)

 I answered the call to become a teacher relatively late in life, and I am so glad I did.
 There is a breeze at my back when I'm doing the hard and satisfying work of distilling all the big ideas and inspirations of my life into a primary classroom setting so that my K babies may make contact with them, the big ideas I mean, and thereby begin to fathom themselves and to begin to fathom each other, my guiding question always, "What is a classroom for?"

-Recently, I was also accidentally a professor at UW for their College of Education, one of the top rated teaching programs in the country, this last summer.
-I had the honor of creating and teaching a philosophy of education equity and identity class for their incoming cohort of master's in teaching candidates.
-I've now been a steward of k-babies and grad-babies -- Ha!
+I am accidentally a professor at UW for their College of Education this summer, one of the top rated teaching programs in the country.
+I have the honor of creating and teaching a philosophy of education/equity and identity class for their incoming cohort of master's in teaching candidates.
+Now I am a steward of k-babies and grad-babies -- Ha!

-If your little sapling has been transferred into 116 soil for nine months, I am glad of it, and I hope at some point you will feel the same.
+If your little sapling has been transferred into 116 soil for nine months (a not un-symbolic duration, yes?), I am glad of it, and I hope at some point you will feel the same.